 This fellowship is intended for students currently in their junior year for thesis research conducted in the summer before their senior year.
 The student is required to work with a faculty member in the History department to develop a project that may be relevant to the student's intended senior thesis topic for the following year.
 Please note that the fellowship may meet part but not all of an awardee's request for funds, and funds may be distributed between two or more individuals.

 Applications should include the following: 1.
 A brief description (two pages, maximum) of the proposed research project, which should describe both the significance of the project and the applicant's concrete plans for carrying it out; 2.
 A brief budget of projected expenses; 3.
 The name of a faculty member who has been consulted about the proposed project.
-Please check the History department’s website for due date of submission, and the faculty member in charge of administering the Vapnek funds as these vary from year to year.
+Deadline for applications is March 26, 2019.
+Applications should be emailed to email@example.com

 Undergraduate Research Fellowship in European Archives